-Conclusions on VBGC 1.1:
+Conclusions on VBGC 1.2:

-- 1. VBGC(a,b) is essentially an extension and generalization of BGC as applied on (the extended and generalized concept of) all $^{\circ} \wp^{}$ subsets of o-primeths. - 2.
-VBGC distinguishes as a very important (unified) conjecture of primes and a very special self-similar propriety of the primes as the rarefied ° \$\overline{O}^\$ is self-similar to the more dense °-1\$\overline{O}^\$ in respect to the ntBGC.
-In other words, each of the o-primeths sets behaves as a "summary of" the 0-primeths set in respect to the ntBGC: this is a (quasi)fractal-like BGC-related behavior of the infinite number of the o-primeths sets (Batchko R.G. has also reported other quasi-fractal/quasi-self-similar structure in the distribution of the prime-indexed primes [56]: Batchko also used a similar general definition for primes with recursive prime indexes, briefly named in my article as "o-primeths sets (for any positive integer order o), differing just by the inferior limit of each VBGC(a,b).
+- 1. VBGC(a,b) is essentially an extension and generalization of BGC as applied on (the extended and generalized concept of) all ${}^{o} \wp^{}$ subsets of o-primeths. - 2.
+VBGC distinguishes as a very important (unified) conjecture of primes and a very special self-similar propriety of the primes as the rarefied ° \$\overline{0}^\$ is self-similar to the more dense ^(o-1)\$\overline{0}^\$ in respect to the ntBGC.
+In other words, each of the o-primeths sets behaves as a "summary of" the 0-primeths set in respect to the ntBGC: this is a (quasi)fractal-like BGC-related behavior of the infinite number of the o-primeths sets (Batchko R.G. has also reported other quasi-fractal/quasi-self-similar structure in the distribution of the prime-indexed primes [56]: Batchko also used a similar general definition for primes with recursive prime indexes, briefly named in my article as "o-primeths sets (for any positive integer order o), differing just by the inferior limit of each VBGC(a,b) defined by the function f (a,b)).
 I have called VBGC as "vertical" motivated by the fact that VBGC is a "vertical" (recursive) generalization of the ntBGC on the infinite super-set of o-primeths sets. - a.
-The set n(a,b) is a set of critical density thresholds/points of each o-primeths set in respect to the set VBGC(a,b) conjectures.
+The set of values of f(a,b) is a set of critical density thresholds/points of each o-primeths set in respect to the set VBGC(a,b) conjectures.